SwitchCraftCC/sc-docs/src/features/sc-peripherals.md

 ### `printer.setRedstoneLevel(level:number)`

 Sets the redstone level of the print model.
 This must be between 0 and 15 (inclusive).

+### `printer.setStateLighting(lightWhenOff:boolean, lightWhenOn:boolean)`

+Sets whether the print model is emitting light in the "off" state and "on" state respectively.

 ### `printer.setTooltip([tooltip:string])`